For the latest arrangement on this years Seasonal Flu Vaccine, please click here

 If you are asked to attend the practice, we would ask that you only arrive at the time of your appointment to reduce the number of patients sitting waiting.
 We would also ask that where possible you come alone unless assistance from a carer is required.

 We are currently offering telephone appointments as the first point of contact for all patients.
 We have pre-bookable telephone appointments and BOOK on THE DAY telephone appointments available.

 Please make sure you are available to take the telephone call from the GP at the time allocated to you.
 This should be in a private area where you are able to discuss your problem.

 Please note the practice telephone number is withheld and you should check with your phone provider that you are able to received calls from withheld numbers prior to your telephone appointments.

 If you have been given a time or day for a video consultation, you can access your appointment by clicking on the secure link locate on our practice website using any device with a microphone and camera (i.e. Smartphone, tablet, I-pad, laptop, PC).
 You can login prior to your appointment time to test that everything is working for you.

 Please Note: If you have not been allocated a video appointment by the practice, your call will not be answered.

-If you have an appointment at the surgery we are asking that you wear a face covering i.e. a scarf or a cloth to protect yourselves, other patients and staff.
+If you have an appointment at the surgery, we ask that you wear a face covering i.e. a scarf or a cloth to protect yourselves, other patients and staff.
+Please only remove your Face Covering if directed to do so by the GP or Nurse.
 The clinician seeing you will be wearing Personal Protective Equipment.
 Some members of our team are able to keep to 2 metres distance from others and therefore do not need to wear masks out with consultations unless keeping this distance is not possible.